ue bot icon

 2. What else could I be doing with my time?
 Busy people all know that time is a precious commodity.
 You rarely have more of it and usually have to give up something to take on anything new (if you want to do it right).
 Life is all about making tradeoffs.

-3. What does a successful outcome look like, and will it warrant the time and energy spent on this project given other considerations?
+3. What does a successful outcome look like, and will it warrant the time and energy spent on this project, given other considerations?
 In essence, what is the return on investment (ROI)?
 In the end, the benefits should always clearly outweigh the costs.

 4. Who else will benefit from me doing this, and will they truly appreciate my efforts?
 The more people who benefit from your decisions/actions, the However, never forget that they also need to understand and agree that what you are doing actually benefits them.
-With rare exception, try and avoid things that just benefit you.
+With rare exceptions, try and avoid things that just benefit you.

 5. Am I excited and energized about doing the work required to complete this project?
 Passion does matter.
 Very often, you can delegate tasks that move you toward your objective, but in the end, you actually need to care about the outcome and want to pitch in and participate as needed.
 Do your best to avoid projects that you view as drudgery or find uninspiring.